-No organization (e.g., corporation, partnership, trust, association, committee, etc.) shall make a contribution to any candidate, and no such candidate shall accept a contribution from an organization.
+No organization (e.g., corporation, partnership, trust, association, committee, etc.) shall make a contribution to any candidate, or to any Regulated Independent Expenditure Committee", and no such candidate or Regulated Independent Expenditure Committee shall accept a contribution from an organization.